KernFerm/Bubbles-Hub/readme.md

 ### Prerequisites

 Before you begin, ensure you have Python installed on your system.
-You can download Python [here](https://python.org).
 Bubbles Hub uses Tkinter, which is included in the standard Python installation.

 ### Installation